lundeen-bryan/EZLogger_SLN/.notes/How To Load Doc Properties to a Form.md

 # 📖 How To Load Word Document Properties into Any Form in EZLogger

+> Note the use of the word "Form" is a carry over from WinForms, but in reality, we are talking about a UserControl referred to as a "View."

 This guide describes a generalized pattern for retrieving **custom document properties** from an active Word document and loading those values into WPF controls hosted within WinForms in the **EZLogger** VSTO project.

 This pattern works across any form in the project and allows for scalable, centralized property loading behavior using shared helper methods and consistent handler architecture.